-6. Wait at least 15-20 minutes before you decide to go back for seconds, and make sure to drink water in between.
+6. Wait at least 15-20 minutes before you decide to go back for seconds.
 This will help you decide if you're actually still hungry!

 7. Pick your favorite dessert.
 Thanksgiving is not the time to tell yourself that your favorite apple crumble is off limits.
 Just prioritize, and either pick one dessert, or have a small serving of a couple different sweets, and enjoy every bite!

 8. Remember - Thanksgiving is once a year!
 The post-dinner guilt is not allowed ... even if you do need to borrow my maternity pants afterwards.
 But seriously, I honestly think the guilt is worse for you than that extra slice of pumpkin pie.
 Just know that one day of extra indulgence isn't going to offset your normal, healthy lifestyle.
 So don't sweat it if you go a little overboard.
 Tomorrow's a new day and you can start it out with some lemon water, a workout, and a healthy breakfast, and you'll feel good as new!

 On Thanksgiving and everyday, I just want to tell you that I'm so SO grateful for each and every one of YOU.
 Your support, encouragement, sweet comments, and messages make my day every time.
 I feel so lucky to be able to share my passion with you and am thankful for your support today, and always!